mainsail-crew/mainsail/docs/setup-guide/mainsail-os.md

 If you decide to update, you should update in following order:

 1. System Update (Bring latest RaspberryOS Updates to the System)
 2. Klipper Update ( To get latest Firmware, often flashing the MCU can wear out his memory )
 3. Moonraker ( Having latest Version, could lead to more Features in Frontend )
 4. Update Mainsail ( The most important! :P )

+5.  **Important:** Include the mainsail.cfg into your printer.cfg
+    This could be done by:

+            [include mainsail.cfg]

+6. Enjoy Mainsail!